fahdkmsft/azureml-previews/previews/inferencing-migration/README.md

-# Migration steps for ACI webservice to Managed online endpoint
+# Migration steps for ACI/AKS webservice to Managed online endpoint

 [Managed online endpoints](https://docs.microsoft.com/azure/machine-learning/concept-endpoints) help to deploy your ML models in a turnkey manner.
 Managed online endpoints work with powerful CPU and GPU machines in Azure in a scalable, fully managed way.
 Managed online endpoints take care of serving, scaling, securing, and monitoring your models, freeing you from the overhead of setting up and managing the underlying infrastructure.
 Details can be found on [Deploy and score a machine learning model by using an online endpoint](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-managed-online-endpoints).

 You can deploy directly to the new compute target with your previous models and environments, or leverage the [scripts](https://github.com/Azure/azureml-previews/blob/main/previews/inferencing-migration/export-service.sh) provided by us to export the current services then deploy to the new compute.
 For customers who regularly create and delete ACI services, we strongly recommend the prior solution.
 Please notice that the **scoring URL will be changed after migration**.
-For example, the socring url for ACI webservice is like "http://aaaaaa-bbbbb-1111.westus.azurecontainer.io/score", the new one is like "https://endpoint-name.westus.inference.ml.azure.com/score".
+For example, the scoring url for ACI web service is like "http://aaaaaa-bbbbb-1111.westus.azurecontainer.io/score", the scoring url for AKS web service is like "http://1.2.3.4:80/api/v1/service/aks-service/score", while the new one is like "https://endpoint-name.westus.inference.ml.azure.com/score".

 ## Supported Scenarios and Differences